K-Rishita/K-Rishita/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 AI engineer and IEEE-published researcher with 2+ years of experience in LLM evaluation, enterprise AI deployment, and multi-agent systems.
-Currently pursuing my MS in Artificial Intelligence at Northeastern University (GPA: 3.91).
+Graduated with MS in Artificial Intelligence at Northeastern University (GPA: 3.91).

 ---